aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/autoFitterOptions/_index.md

 linktitle: "AutoFitterOptions"
 type: docs
 url: /auto-fitter-options/
-keywords: "AutoFitterOptions, Aspose.Cells, Excel auto fit, row height, merged cells, API"
+keywords: "AutoFitterOptions, Aspense.Cells, Excel auto fit, row height, merged cells, API"
 description: "Learn how to control row‑height auto‑fitting, merged‑cell handling, hidden rows/columns, language settings, and rendering options with the AutoFitterOptions object in the Aspose.Cells Cloud API."
 weight: 79
+ArticleTitle: "AutoFitterOptions – Properties & Usage Guide for Aspose.Cells Cloud"
 ---

 # AutoFitterOptions Properties

 The `AutoFitterOptions` object lets you fine‑tune the automatic row‑height adjustment performed by Aspose.Cells Cloud.
 It is useful when you need precise control over merged‑cell handling, hidden rows/columns, language‑specific formatting, or rendering‑specific behavior.

+**Prerequisites** – To use these options you must be authenticated with a valid OAuth 2.0 access token that includes the **Cells.ReadWrite** scope.
+The request works with any SDK version that supports the v3.0 API.

 | Name                       | Type        | Description                                                                                     | Notes                                                                                                       |
 | -------------------------- | ----------- | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |